The Right Message

 Ask yourself these:

-1. Does your youth group focus on the superiority of Jesus to all other things?
-Or just occasionally mention Him as a good friend for hugs?
+1. Does your youth group focus on the superiority of Jesus to all things?
+Or just mention Him occasionally as a friend for hugs?
+Is He the primary soul-satisfying reality?

-2. Does it warn about the dangers of sin and falling away from Jesus?
-Does it treat all sin as serious—lying, anger, rudeness—not just big ones?
-Does it call you to forgive?
+2. Does it warn about dangers of sin and falling away?
+Does it treat all sin seriously—lying, anger, rudeness—not just big ones?
+Does it call you to forgive, knowing every sin offends God and grieves the Spirit?

 More Sermons from Pastor Jeremy Menicucci